 - Skin health.
 Collagen is a top-tier supplement in the world of skin care.
-After all, collagen is responsible for not only the skin's structure but its elasticity and stretchiness as well, notes Davar.* That said, the natural age-related decline in collagen can gradually lead to skin changes like wrinkles, fine lines, and dryness.
-Fortunately, collagen supplements can help, as determined by a scientific review of 11 studies with more than 805 participants, which found that oral collagen supplements can enhance skin hydration and elasticity.*
+After all, collagen is responsible for not only the skin's structure but its elasticity and stretchiness as well, notes Davar.* That said, the natural age-related decline in collagen3 can gradually lead to skin changes like wrinkles, fine lines, and dryness.
+Fortunately, collagen supplements can help, as determined by a scientific review of 11 studies with more than 805 participants, which found that oral collagen supplements can enhance skin hydration and elasticity4.*

 - Bone health.
 The age-related dip in collagen affects more than your skin.
 "Naturally bones become less dense and thus, less strong," says Davar.
-An important, long-term clinical study found that postmenopausal women showed enhanced bone density at 12 months after consuming collagen peptides daily for a year.*
+An important, long-term clinical study found that postmenopausal women showed enhanced bone density5 at 12 months after consuming collagen peptides daily for a year.*

 - Muscle development.
 Collagen is not a complete protein, meaning it doesn't contain all nine essential amino acids the body needs.
-But it does contain eight of those nine, so it can certainly support muscle development, especially when combined with a balanced diet and exercise.* In fact, one study found that you can meet your daily amino acid needs if 36% of your protein intake is comprised of collagen peptides.
-A small clinical study also found that men who took daily supplemental collagen and followed a strength training program gained more muscle mass than those who followed the program without taking collagen.*
+But it does contain eight of those nine, so it can certainly support muscle development, especially when combined with a balanced diet and exercise.* In fact, one study found that you can meet your daily amino acid needs if 36% of your protein intake6 is comprised of collagen peptides.
+A small clinical study7 also found that men who took daily supplemental collagen and followed a strength training program gained more muscle mass than those who followed the program without taking collagen.*

 - Dairy-free.
 Depending on the brand, collagen supplements are made from the connective tissue of fish, cows, or chickens.
 They aren't derived from milk, so they're naturally dairy-free and lactose-free.
 This means supplemental collagen is ideal for people who are allergic to dairy, lactose intolerant, or simply prefer to skip milk products.